Soham-coder/Presync/README.md

 + RTL - contains design
 + Simulation - contains testbench and decimal results
 + Synthesis_logs - contains synthesis results of Synopsys DC in 45nm ASIC
-+ Utility - contains Questasim 10.0b simulator run script and .py/.cpp file for conversion of posit<32,4> to decimal or IEEE32,64 to decimal
++ Utility - contains Questasim 10.0b simulator run script and .py/.cpp file for conversion of posit<32,4> to decimal & IEEE32,64 to decimal
 ```